 Load Testing with Cypress

-This tutorial shows you how to efficiently set up a browser-based load test using existing Cypress tests in the Step automation platform.Get Step SaaS for free to follow this tutorial
+In this tutorial, we'll show you how to easily set up and run a browser-based load test with Step's wizard, using your existing Cypress tests, on the Step automation platform.Get Step SaaS for free to follow this tutorial

 The tutorial involves the following steps:

-The main advantage of Step is the ability to reuse automation artifacts, so if you have already followed our Synthetic Monitoring with Cypress or RPA with Cypress tutorials, you can go straight to Configure the load test in Step.
+The main advantage of Step is the ability to reuse automation artifacts, so if you have already followed our Synthetic Monitoring with Cypress or RPA with Cypress tutorials, you can go straight to using the wizard.

 Clone the Cypress sample project from GitHub: